 Jennifer Baughman, MPA

-Ms. Baughman is Administrative Director of CBAM, providing oversight of operations for all Center activities.
+Ms. Baughman is the Administrative Director of CBAM, providing oversight of operations for all Center activities.
 She coordinates strategic planning efforts to ensure that Center goals and objectives are met and directly manages assigned projects.
 She provides financial oversight and oversees reporting requirements for contracts and grants and other funding totaling more than $4 million annually.
 She is responsible for personnel management and facilities oversight.
-Ms. Baughman earned a Masters of Public Administration with an emphasis in nonprofit management from California State University, Northridge and has worked in the nonprofit field since 1995
+Ms. Baughman earned a Masters of Public Administration with an emphasis in nonprofit management from California State University, Northridge and has worked in the nonprofit field since 1995.

 Marisa Briones, PhD

 Dr. Briones is our Clinical Research Director, overseeing clinical trials for methamphetamine dependence and for HIV prevention.
 She is responsible for development and implementation of assigned research projects and supervises staff carrying out day to day research efforts.
 She manages regulatory, compliance, and quality assurance.
 She serves as Co-Investigator on key studies and contributes to research design, data analysis and manuscript development.
 Prior to joining CBAM in 2013, Dr. Briones held positions with the UCLA Clinical and Translational Science Institute and with AIDS Research Alliance.
 She obtained her PhD in Molecular and Medical Pharmacology from UCLA in 2010.